 The CONNECT CRC is composed of:

-• Core Committee: CRC chairs, representatives of patients, primary/secondary care, adults/children, senior/early career members, physicians, pharmacists.
+• Core committee: CRC chairs, representatives of patients, primary/secondary care, adults/children, senior/early career members, physicians, pharmacists.

-• Working Groups: designated lead, PhD students, early career members, a Core Committee member.
+• Working groups: designated lead, PhD students, early career members, a Core Committee member.

-• Expert Advisory Group: expertise in ERS/advocacy, GARD, private-public collaboration, strategic links with ATS, WHO.
+• Expert advisory group: expertise in ERS/advocacy, GARD, private-public collaboration, strategic links with ATS, WHO.

 Contact